optimagic-dev/optimagic/docs/source/explanations/optimization/internal_optimizers.rst

 The only non-trivial argument is ``criterion_and_derivative``.
-This is a callable that accepts three arguments and returns the output of the user provided criterion function (float or dict), the output of a user provided or numerical derivative (np.ndarray) or both.
+This is a callable that accepts three arguments and returns the output of the user provided criterion function (float or dict), the output of a user provided or numerical derivative (numpy.ndarray) or both.
 For more details on valid outputs of the criterion function see :ref:`maximize_and_minimize`.

 The arguments  of criterion_and_derivative are:

-- x (np.ndarray): A one dimensional vector with free parameters
+- x (numpy.ndarray): A one dimensional vector with free parameters
 - task (str): One of "criterion", "derivative" and "criterion_and_derivative"
 - algorithm_info (dict): Dict with the following entries:
     - "primary_criterion_entry": For optimizers that minimize a scalar function this has